Twisters tumbling and trampoline team set for state competition this weekend

 She also trains about four days a week at the Carpenter Center as part of the Twisters’ Tumbling and Trampoline team.

 It has grown to be one of her favorite sports.
-In the seven years she has been involved with it, Hunter has rose to the Level 8 competition, one of the highest classes one can obtain in the sport.
+In the seven years she has been involved, Hunter has risen to the Level 8 competition, one of the highest classes one can obtain in the sport.

 The levels are determined by the skills that an individual can perform in a routine.